ifram333/testing-mobile-template/README.md

 `mkdir darwin`

-4. Update the .jar file corresponding to the Tesseract dependency adding the darwin folder into it
+4. Update the .jar file corresponding to the Tesseract dependency adding the darwin folder to it

 `jar uf tess4j-%version%.jar darwin`